ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 Awesomeness!
 Great work!

-# Deploying the game contract
+# Deploying the Game Contract

-## Metamask configuration
+## Metamask Configuration

 Before going to the next step, make sure you've added the Subnet to metamask by following the same steps in the [`Deploying the Subnet`](#deploying-the-Subnet) section.
 This time you don't need to import the account as you're already using your own account.
 When adding the network, I've set the currency symbol to `LUCK`.

 ![Metamask account look](.github/images/metamask3.png)
-## Metamask Gas configuration
+## Metamask Gas Configuration

 **!
 IMPORTANT**